norrec99/Guess-My-Number/README.md

 ## How to Play without bet

 1. Player1 calls function `createGame` and pays 1 NEAR to do it.
-2. Player2 calls function `joinGame(gameId)` with gameId, as argument and pays 1 NEAR to do it.
+2. Player2 calls function `joinGame(id)` with id, as argument and pays 1 NEAR to do it.
-3. Player1 calls function `play(gameId, selectedNumber)` with gameId, selectedNumber as argument
+3. Player1 calls function `play(id, selectedNumber)` with id and selectedNumber as arguments
-4. Player2 calls function `play(gameId, selectedNumber)` with gameId, selectedNumber as argument
+4. Player2 calls function `play(id, selectedNumber)` with id and selectedNumber as arguments
-5. Players continue the game until someone win or exceed the turn limit which is 5.
+5. Players continue the game until someone win or exceed the turn limit which is 6.

 ## Run the game